mattermost/docs/source/administration/config-settings.rst

 Enable Elasticsearch Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True:** indexing of new posts occurs automatically.
+**True**: indexing of new posts occurs automatically.
 Search queries will use database search until "Enable Elasticsearch for search queries" is enabled. `Learn more about Elasticsearch in our documentation <https://about.mattermost.com/default-elasticsearch-documentation/>`__.

-**False:** Elasticsearch indexing is disabled and new posts are not indexed.
+**False**: Elasticsearch indexing is disabled and new posts are not indexed.
 If indexing is disabled and re-enabled after an index is created, it is recommended to purge and rebuild the index to ensure complete search results.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableIndexing": false`` with options ``true`` and ``false``.                                                                    |